 Work-shoppers said there would be the following things:

 He suggests thinking about every tiny detail in your visualization.
-Where’d you see your animals?
-He doubted anyone would see them in a CAFO – Centralized Animal Feeding Operation (think horror scenes from Food Inc. with acres of cows standing knee deep in their own dung).
+“Where do you see your animals?”
+He doubted anyone would see them in a CAFO – Centralized Animal Feeding Operation.
 No, nobody sees that in their dreams.
 People see animals in a green pasture.
-That shapes how you structure your farm.
+That shapes how the structure of a farm.

 Functional flexible farms and a new vision